 UFO (unidentified flying object)

 AP Style holds that acronyms are formed from the first letters (or letters) of a series of words.
 For example, radar if formed from (ra)dio (d)etecting (a)nd (r)anging.
 An abbreviation, let’s take GB from above, is not an acronym.
-See our full page on abbreviations and acronyms for a more in dept discussion on their differences.
+See our full page on abbreviations and acronyms for a more in depth discussion on their differences.

 General AP Style Abbreviation Guidelines